BrianNGitahi/NM-Imaging/README.md

 # NM-Imaging

 This repository hosts the notebooks and scripts that we'll be using to simulate the NM  imaging pipeline: starting from neuron activity to the generated df/f signal.
 The main goal is to assess how the calculation of f can affect the df/f signal produced.
-This calculation of f

 - Simulation.ipynb is the notebook with the documentation of this NM imaging model
 - Simulation.py will the script that calls the functions in Functions.py